 THE FASTEST-growing segment of the world population now is the very old – it is projected that centenarians will number six million worldwide by the year 2050 and 25 per cent of Western populations will be 60 or over.
 Lifespans increased by about 30 years over the course of the 20th century and much research is under way to discover how to further lengthen lifespan.
 Some increases can be expected but there is probably a biological limit to attainable human lifespan.
 However, the good news is that psychological studies have shown your best bet forstaying young lies in the old saying, “You’re only as old as you feel”

-It is still a science fiction idea that we can live forever but many scientists are exploring ideas that will help us to live longer.
+Living forever is still a science fiction idea but many scientists are exploring ideas that will help us to live longer.
 According to the article, our telomeres cap the length of our DNA.
 The more our cells divide, the shorter the telomere becomes.
-When our telomere is gone, so is our cells ability to divide.
+When our telomere is gone, so are our cells’ ability to divide.
 We begin to age.

 The telomere can produce an enzyme called telomerase which repairs the telomere.
 It is suppressed but if scientists can turn it on, then they say we can really delve into living beyond our years.
 This is within our control.
 This is science fact.

 It makes me wonder though, if our body is capable of repairing the things that age us, then why does it choose to turn them off?
 Did some big event occur in our evolution that caused the cells to suppress the enzyme telomerase?
 Was it ever switched on?
 If not, then why is it we can produce it?